CaptorAB/openseries/CONTRIBUTING.md

 - Proposing new features
 - Becoming a maintainer

-## I Develop with Github
+## Developed with Github
-I use GitHub to host code, to track issues and feature requests, as well as accept pull requests.
+Code is hosted on GitHub to track issues and feature requests, as well as accept pull requests.

 ## Please contribute through Pull Requests
-Pull requests are the best way to propose changes to the codebase and I actively welcome them from you:
+Pull requests are the best way to propose changes to the codebase and are welcome:

 1. Fork the repo and create your branch from `master`.
 2. If you've added code that should be tested, add tests.